 If your child has started to lose their baby teeth, you should begin to see the eruption of their permanent teeth.
-While this is usually a joyous occasion, it’s possible that one or more of their permanent teeth won’t come in like they’re supposed to, which can make for a stressful situation.
+This is usually a joyous occasion.
+But, it’s possible that one or more of their permanent teeth won’t come in like they’re supposed to.
+Which can make for a stressful situation.
 There’s also the possibility that a permanent tooth could fall out because of an accident or injury.
 In this post, we’ll show you why it is important to know what to do if your child is missing one or more permanent teeth.

 What Can Cause a Missing Permanent Tooth?

 When children are missing one or more permanent teeth after the baby teeth have fallen out, it’s likely that the cause is hypodontia.
 Which is usually a congenital abnormality that occurs when six or less permanent teeth don’t erupt when they’re supposed to.
 There are also times when problems during tooth development can lead to hypodontia.
 It’s estimated that nearly 20 percent of individuals are born missing at least one of these teeth.

-However, only a very small percentage of these people are missing upwards of 4-6 teeth.
-Which means that treatment will be easier.
+However, only a very small percentage of these people are missing upwards of 4-6 teeth, which means that treatment will be easier.
 The most common permanent teeth that are missing include wisdom teeth, lower central incisors, upper lateral incisors, and premolars.
-Some of the other factors that can cause these teeth to be missing include maternal smoking, a low birth weight, and an advanced maternal age.
+Some of the other factors that can cause these teeth to be missing include: